The very best of darting legend Eric Bristow

 By Sky Sports Darts

-Arrogant, Irresponsible Genius.
-We look back at the very best bits from the governor of darts, Eric Bristow.
+Two years ago, the darts world lost one of its true legends - we look back at the very best bits of Eric Bristow's career.

 "Nutty as a fruitcake.
 I've enjoyed it, I've enjoyed life and loved darts."

-Nicknamed 'The Crafty Cockney' Bristow was a five-time world champion.
-He died aged 60 after suffering a heart attack at Liverpool's Echo Arena in April.
+Nicknamed 'The Crafty Cockney', Bristow was a five-time world champion.
+He died on April 5, 2018, at the age of 60, after suffering a heart attack at Liverpool's Echo Arena.

 Bristow, who was awarded an MBE for his services to sport in 1989, also won five World Masters titles and was a founder player when the PDC was formed in 1993.

-We pay our respects to the man who transformed a pub game into part of the nation's sporting diet.
+Sky Sports pays tribute to the man who transformed a pub game into part of the nation's sporting diet.

 Click on the video above to watch the very best of Bristow...